An Objective Improvement Approach to Solving Discounted Payoff Games: Choosing Better Strategies

 In this subsection, we consider sufficient conditions for finding better strategies efficiently.
 Note that we only have to consider cases where the termination condition (Line 6 of Algorithm~\ref{alg:oi_alg}) is not met.

 The simplest condition for efficiently finding better strategies is the existence of local improvements.
-(In particular, it is easy to find, for a given valuation $\val$, strategies $\sigma'$ for both players such that $f_{\sigma'}(\val) \leq f_{\sigma''}(\val)$ holds for all strategies $\sigma''$).
+In particular, it is easy to find, for a given solution $\val$, strategies $\sigma'$ for both players such that $f_{\sigma'}(\val) \leq f_{\sigma''}(\val)$ holds for all strategies $\sigma''$.
 When there are local improvements, we can obtain a better strategy simply by applying them.
 This leaves the case in which there are no local improvements, but where $\val$ also does not \emph{define} strategies for the two players.
 We have seen that we can obtain a better strategy by only swapping edges, for which the inequations are sharp (Lemma~\ref{lem:stale}).

-We will now describe two conditions that, when both met, will allow us to efficiently find better strategies: that games are \emph{sharp} and \emph{improving}.
+We now describe two conditions that, when simultaneously met, allow us to efficiently find better strategies: that the games are \emph{sharp} and \emph{improving}.

-\subsection{Sharp games.}
+\subsection{Sharp games}

 To do this efficiently, it helps if there are always $|V|$ inequations that are sharp for a solution $\val$ that minimises $f_\sigma(\val)$ for some $\sigma$.
-Of course, if $\val$ is a solution returned by the simplex method, then there must be at least $|V|$ sharp inequations, as $\val$ is the solution defined by making $|V|$ inequations sharp (they are called the base), and requiring that there are exactly $|V|$ many of them means that the valuation we obtain defines a base.
-We call such a set of inequations $H$, and games that define them \emph{sharp DPGs}.
+Of course, if $\val$ is a solution returned by the simplex method, then there must be at least $|V|$ sharp inequations, as $\val$ is the solution defined by making $|V|$ inequations sharp (namely those that form the basis).
+By requiring that there are exactly $|V|$ sharp inequations we require that an optimal solution defines a basis.
+We call such a set of inequations $H$ and games that define them \emph{sharp} games.

 \begin{defi}[Sharp Game] A game $\mathcal G$ is called \emph{sharp} for a solution $\val$ if, and only if, $\val$ satisfies exactly $|V|$ inequations $H$ computed by $\mathsf{Inequations}(\mathcal{G})$ sharply.
 It is called \emph{sharp} if no solution satisfies strictly more than $|V|$ inequations sharply. \end{defi}

-\subsection{Improving games.}
+\subsection{Improving games}

-The second condition, which will allow us to identify better strategies efficiently, is to assume that, for every strategy $\sigma$ for both players, if a valuation $\val$ defined by a base is not optimal for $f_\sigma$ under the constraints $H$, then there is a single base change that improves it.
-We call such sharp DPGs \emph{improving} and show that all sharp games are improving.
+The second condition, which allows us to identify better strategies efficiently, is to assume that, for every strategy $\sigma$ for both players, if a solution $\val$ defined by a basis is not optimal for $f_\sigma$ under the constraints $H$, then there is a single basis change that improves it.
+We call such games \emph{improving} and show that all sharp games are improving.

 DPGs are not always improving.
 Being improving is a very useful property as it removes the problem that the simplex method can stall, as a single basis change is enough for improving games to improve the value of the objective function (hence the name).
 For non-improving games, adjacent solutions might not improve although the current basis does not define a solution that is optimal for the current objective function.